RebelToolbox/RebelDocumentation/tutorials/scripting/gdnative/what_is_gdnative.rst

 --------------------------------------------

-You can use both GDNative and :ref:`C++ modules <doc_custom_modules_in_c++>` to run C or C++ code in a Godot project.
+You can use both GDNative and :ref:`C++ modules <doc_custom_modules_in_c++>` to run C or C++ code in a Rebel Project.

-They also both allow you to integrate third-party libraries into Godot.
+They also both allow you to integrate third-party libraries into Rebel Engine.
 The one you should choose depends on your needs.

 Advantages of GDNative